EGR304-2025-F-101/team101.github.io/docs/05-design-ideation.md

 ## Product Concepts
 ### Concept 1
 The Essential Smart Water Saver is designed with affordability, simplicity, and water savings in mind, making it ideal for budget-conscious homeowners.
 It offers easy installation with app-based guidance and QR code setup for convenience.
 Users can benefit from flexible per-zone scheduling and seasonal templates, along with offline fallback schedules that ensure reliability.
 The system also provides daily and weekly water usage reports, including estimated bill savings, giving homeowners clear insights into their consumption.
 This solution is tailored for individuals new to smart irrigation who seek a simple, cost-effective way to manage their water use efficiently.
+Additionally, the system uses a modular design with detachable sensors and sprinkler modules so components can be replaced easily and upgraded as newer, compatible sensors become available, improving serviceability and future‑proofing the platform.
 ![Alt Text](https://github.com/EGR304-2025-F-101/team101.github.io/blob/main/docs/image/con1.png?raw=true)